aaronfay/aaronfay-blog/source/_posts/on-discipline.md

  - failure
 date: 2016-12-13 12:00:00
 ---
 I recently had a colleague send me an article entitled [Microservices, Please don't][1] in which the author identifies several "falacies" that are surrounding the microservices craze.
 I don't take issue with the topic or even any of the "falacies" the author outlines in [the article][1].
 What I do take issue with is the (I assume) intentional mis-titling of the article, which misleads the user into thinking the author is going to present convincing reasons not to use microservices.
-Instead, the article points out common cultural misconceptions about how microservices will solve all their problems and then vaguely sums up with "[simply understand] the domain you’re working in...".
+Instead, the article points out common cultural misconceptions about how microservices will solve all their problems and then vaguely sums up with "[before you use microservices, simply understand] the domain you’re working in...".

 The article is no better than [click bait][2] really, which I won't bother to rant about as I'm sure others have done so.